The Development of Collective Redress/Class Action Regimes in Brazil

-It should be mentioned that any of the potential plaintiffs may file, solely, a class action with no need for joinder or need to obtain authorisation from the other parties who have standing.
+It should be mentioned that any of the potential plaintiffs may solely file a class action with no need for joinder or need to obtain authorisation from the other parties who have standing.

-A defendant can apply for a joinder with other defendants if one of the requirements established in Section 113 of the Brazilian Code of Civil Procedure is met (common rights or obligations related to the claim; the connection between claims due to their subject matter or cause of action; affinity due to a common point of fact or law).
+A defendant can apply for a joinder with other defendants if one of the requirements established in Section 113 of the Brazilian Code of Civil Procedure is met:

 The Brazilian Code of Civil Procedure establishes the possibility of admitting an amicus curiae and public hearings (Section 138) in cases in general, especially class actions, in order to assist the court and provide clarifications, considering the relevance and complexity of the case under discussion.

 Regarding the powers established by the Brazilian Code of Civil Procedure, an amicus curiae may appeal against the decision adjudicating an incidental proceeding for repetitive individual appeals (Sections 976 to 987).